SintcoLTD/sparxmaths-ios/README.md

 ## Terms and Conditions

+## Terms and Conditions

-All code in this repository was developed by Najm Ajmal except where otherwise noted.
-Copyright (c) 2023, Najm Ajmal.
+All code in this repository was developed by Alex lo Storto except where otherwise noted.
+Copyright (c) 2023, Alex lo Storto.
 All rights reserved.
 The code is licensed under the MIT license.

 ```
 FOR EDUCATIONAL PURPOSES ONLY.